Verilator Visual Simulator Architecture

 endmodule

 The top Visualization Layer is implemented entirely in C++ and handles window management, user input, pixel capture, and frame rendering.
 This layer uses the SDL2 (Simple DirectMedia Layer) library to create cross-platform graphics windows with hardware-accelerated texture streaming.
-The core responsibilities include: SDL2 window and renderer initialization with specified resolution (typically 160x120 VGA resolution scaled 4x to 640x480 for visibility); event polling for keyboard presses/releases, mouse clicks, and window close events; scancode translation from SDL keycodes to PS/2 Set 2 scancodes with proper make/break sequences; simulation clock management running thousands of cycles per rendered frame to maintain real-time VGA timing at 50MHz simulation clock; pixel capture accumulating RGB values emitted by the Verilog VGA controller over the course of each frame; texture streaming uploading the captured framebuffer to GPU memory and blitting to the window at display refresh rate; and active board indication rendering visual overlays showing which virtual FPGA board is currently receiving keyboard input.
+The core responsibilities include: SDL2 window and renderer initialization with specified resolution; event polling for keyboard presses/releases, mouse clicks, and window close events; scancode translation from SDL keycodes to PS/2 Set 2 scancodes with proper make/break sequences; simulation clock management running thousands of cycles per rendered frame to maintain real-time VGA timing at 50MHz simulation clock; pixel capture accumulating RGB values emitted by the Verilog VGA controller over the course of each frame; texture streaming uploading the captured framebuffer to GPU memory and blitting to the window at display refresh rate; and active board indication rendering visual overlays showing which virtual FPGA board is currently receiving keyboard input.

-The main idea enabling this architecture is the separation of concerns: Verilog code remains pure synthesizable RTL with no awareness of the simulation environment; the testbench layer provides a stable interface contract between hardware and software domains; and C++ visualization code operates at the system level, orchestrating clock generation, stimulus injection, and output collection without polluting the hardware design with non-synthesizable constructs.
-This clean separation means the same Verilog modules can be simulated, synthesized to FPGA bitstreams, or even fabricated as ASICs without modification.
+The main idea enabling this architecture is the separation of concerns between hardware and software.
+Verilog code remains pure synthesizable RTL with no awareness of the simulation environment; the testbench layer provides an interface between hardware and software; and C++ visualization code operates at the system level, managing clock generation, input devices, and output collection without modifying the hardware design with non-synthesizable constructs.
+This separation means the same Verilog modules can be simulated, synthesized to FPGA bitstreams, or even fabricated as ASICs without modification.

 PS/2 Keyboard Interface Simulation